Altimis/Scweet/README.md

-# A simple and unlimited twitter scraper with python and without authentification.
+# A simple and unlimited twitter scraper with python.

 In the last days, Twitter banned almost every twitter scrapers.
 This repository represent an alternative legal tool (depending on how many seconds we wait between each scrolling) to scrap tweets between two given dates (since and until), for a given language and list of words or account name, and saves a csv file containing scraped data :